ag999git/python-book-2026/chapter-1-Python-Basics-I/Chapter-1-Jupyter-NB-basics.md

 ###### 1 Header / Top Bar

-•  Title — shows “Files” or the notebook server name.
+  -  Title — shows “Files” or the notebook server name.

-•  Logo / Brand — small Jupyter logo and sometimes server info.
+  -  Logo / Brand — small Jupyter logo and sometimes server info.

-•  Useful for: Orienting you; no actions here typically.
+  -  Useful for: Orienting you; no actions here typically.

 ###### 2 Toolbar (near top of page)

 Common buttons you’ll see:

-•  New → menu to create:
+-  New → menu to create:

-o  New Python 3 notebook (or other kernels)
+  -  New Python 3 notebook (or other kernels)

-o  New text file
+  -  New text file

-o  New folder
+  -  New folder

-o  New terminal (opens a shell tab)
+  -  New terminal (opens a shell tab)

-•  Upload → upload files from your computer into the current folder
+- Upload → upload files from your computer into the current folder

-•  Refresh → re-scan the directory (useful when files were added externally)
+-  Refresh → re-scan the directory (useful when files were added externally)

-•  Control / Shutdown (may appear in other views)
+-  Control / Shutdown (may appear in other views)

 Tip: Use New → Notebook to quickly create a .ipynb ready to run.

 ###### 3 File / Folder list (the “tree”)

-•  Shows all files and folders in the current directory.
+-  Shows all files and folders in the current directory.

-•  Each row usually shows:
+-  Each row usually shows:

-o  Filename (click to open)
+  -  Filename (click to open)

-o  Last modified time
+  -  Last modified time

-o  File size (sometimes)
+  -  File size (sometimes)

-•  Right-click / three-dot menu on a file offers:
+-  Right-click / three-dot menu on a file offers:

-o  Open, Rename, Duplicate, Download, Delete, Move, Edit, View
+  -  Open, Rename, Duplicate, Download, Delete, Move, Edit, View

-o  For notebooks you may also see “Shutdown” (stops its kernel)
+  -  For notebooks you may also see “Shutdown” (stops its kernel)

 Tip: Clicking a folder enters it; clicking a notebook opens the editor (screen 2).